controlecidadao/samantha_ia/README.md

 <br>

 Samantha Interface Assistant was designed to explore **reverse prompt engineering with self-improvement feedback loop**.
-This technique helps small large language models (LLM) to generate more accurate responses by transferring to the model the task of creating the final prompt based on the user's initial instructions, adding intermediate layers to the prompt construction process.
+This technique helps small large language models (LLM) to generate more accurate responses by transferring to the model the task of creating the final prompt and corresponding response based on the user's initial instructions, adding intermediate layers to the prompt construction process.

 <br>